 Objective data supporting return-to-play decisions, reducing reliance on symptom concealment and enabling safer athlete management protocols.

-Rapid triage and longitudinal tracking for service members exposed to explosive forces or repeated subconcussive impacts during training and deployment.
+Longitudinal tracking for service members exposed to explosive forces or repeated subconcussive impacts during training and deployment.

-Enhanced triage and prognostic information in emergency departments managing motor vehicle accidents, falls, and other traumatic presentations.
+Prognostic information in emergency departments managing motor vehicle accidents, falls, and other traumatic presentations.

 Serial testing to track healing progression, identify persistent dysfunction, and optimize rehabilitation strategies based on objective molecular evidence.

-ExoTRAK eliminates dependence solely on patient-reported symptoms and observer-dependent cognitive testing.
+ConcussionTRAK eliminates dependence solely on patient-reported symptoms and observer-dependent cognitive testing.
 Quantitative biomarker profiles provide reproducible, unbiased data that standardizes assessment across providers and settings.

 Compatible with existing phlebotomy infrastructure and clinical laboratory workflows.
 Self-collection of capillary blood at injury sites.
 No specialized imaging equipment or lengthy neuropsychological batteries required, enabling deployment across diverse care environments from sidelines to hospitals.